 The following budget is based on conversations with a few of the proposed session experts.
 All expert presenters will invoice for their fee and include a 25% in-kind match reduction to produce their net fee.
 (For example, if their fee is \$1,600.00 for preparation/presentation, they will provide a \$400.00 in-kind match and have a net invoice for \$1200.00, for which they will receive an IRS 1099 Miscellaneous Income Statement from High Impact Mission-Based Consulting & Training in January 2026.)
 High Impact will invoice ADDPC monthly for actual costs for reimbursement.
-The budget presumes that all staff in Arizona will be providing their session on "work time" and not require a fee.
+The budget presumes that all participants in Arizona will be providing their session on "work time" and not require a fee.
 If that is not the case, adjustments will be made for their compensation.
 The budget also presumes that the Arizona Developmental Disabilities Planning Council will be responsible for all of the logistics for the in-person sessions and webinars, including marketing; outreach; registration; sending out links for the sessions; providing "shared screen" for the presenters; arranging and paying for the services of ASL, CART and/or foreign language interpreters as needed by the registrants; sending out or providing a website for the participants to obtain the slides and any other information provided by the presenters; making copies of materials needed for the in-person sessions; working with the project director to develop, disseminate and aggregate the survey data for each session; tracking homework assignments; tracking both outputs and outcomes from the Leadership Training; and developing Certificates of Leadership to be signed by both Jon Meyers, Executive Director of ADDPC, and Allan I. Bergman, CEO, High Impact Mission-Based Consulting & Training.

-A. Charges for Allan I. Bergman to communicate with potential presenters by phone and/or emails, both from Arizona and from out of state; negotiate content and fees, dates and delivery of materials' time; review materials and send to ADDPC's Michael Leyva; meet prior to each webinar with Michael Leyva to review details and evaluation/survey forms; and meet between webinars with Michael Leyva and/or Chair or Members of the ADDPC Meaningful Careers Committee, to review survey data, outputs and outcomes, prepare a monthly report and other feedback from the previous webinar in order to establish a process of continuous quality improvement for subsequent sessions, and provide a final written report and a 30-minute virtual report to the full membership of the ADDPC in November 2025, for a total of 60 hours @\$200.00/hour, less 25% in-kind match contribution, for net of \$150.00/hour & a total of
+- A. Fees Paid to no more than eight Expert Session Presenters for preparation & webinar presentation time @ an average of \$1,600.00 each, less 25% as an in-kind match contribution, for a net cost of \$1,200.00 each, for a total of \$9,600.00 - B. Charges for Allan I. Bergman to communicate with potential presenters by phone and/or emails, both from Arizona and from out of state; negotiate content and fees, dates and delivery of materials' time; review materials and send to ADDPC's Michael Leyva; meet prior to each webinar with Michael Leyva to review details and evaluation/survey forms; and meet between webinars with Michael Leyva and/or Chair or Members of the ADDPC Meaningful Careers Committee, to review survey data, outputs and outcomes, prepare a monthly report and other feedback from the previous webinar in order to establish a process of continuous quality improvement for subsequent sessions, and provide a final written report and a 30-minute virtual report to the full membership of the ADDPC in November 2025, for a total of 60 hours @\$200.00/hour, less 25% in-kind match contribution, for net of \$150.00/hour & a total of